 - Overtime - Hours worked by nonexempt employees in excess of maximums set by federal or state law that must be compensated at a premium rate of pay, under the FLSA, all hours worked over 40 in a workweek must be paid at not less than 1.5 times the employee’s regular rate of pay).

 - Pay Period - The term “pay period” refers to the frequency with which an employer chooses to pay employees and contractors.
 Common pay periods include weekly, biweekly and monthly.
 The chosen pay period is defined by its beginning and ending dates.

 - Severance Pay - A payment made by an employer to terminated employees (usually those who are terminated through no fault of their own) that is designed to hold them over until new employment is secured.

-- Social Security Number (SSN) - An individual’s taxpayer identification number; it consists of nine digits in the format 000-00-0000.
+- Social Security Number (SSN) - An individual’s taxpayer identification number.
+It consists of nine digits in the following format: 000-00-0000.